 Another part of the experiment was mapping the radiation in the area which was carried out with the use of Geant4.

 It’s a toolkit for the simulation of the passage of particles through matter.
-It can be used in areas such as high energy, accelerator and nuclear physics, or space and medical studies.
+It can be used in fields such as high energy, accelerator and nuclear physics, or space and medical studies.

-Thanks to Geant4, a user can input materials, geometry and define particle tracking and interaction detection parameters to obtain simulation data.
+Thanks to Geant4, the user can input materials, geometry and define particle tracking and interaction detection parameters to obtain simulation data.

-As already mentioned, Leo Rover was customized and converted with an isotope analysis tool that allowed the team to map the radiation levels around the Fukushima grounds and look for radiation hot-spots on them.
-To detect radiation, the researchers from the University of Bristol used a Geiger counter which is one of the best-known instruments used for this purpose.
+As already mentioned, the Leo Rover the Bristol team used was customized and converted with an isotope analysis tool that allowed the researchers to map the radiation levels around the Fukushima grounds and look for radiation hot-spots on them.
+To detect radiation, the team used a Geiger counter which is one of the best-known instruments used for this purpose.

 More information about the analysis of investigating the contamination pickup radiation process can be found in the following research paper.

 The radiation analysis conducted in Fukushima was a great opportunity for both sides to cooperate – the team had the whole software and hardware for the measurements, and the only thing they needed was a functional ground robot, which would drive through the entire contaminated area.

 It’s worth pointing out that the software of the Leo Rover mobile robot runs on the Robot Operating System (ROS) which is known for easiness of both autonomy and semi-autonomy features implementation.
 What’s more, the robot is designed to be customized as one sees fit.
 It makes its usage highly versatile – with a wide array of different modules you can think of to attach to it, it's you who decides what kind of task your Leo Rover is to perform.